AP seeks answers from US gov't on tracking of journalists

 CBP said in a statement over the weekend that its vetting and investigative practices are “strictly governed” and that the agency doesn't investigate without a legitimate and legal basis to do so.

+A DHS spokeswoman, Marsha Espinosa, said Monday that Mayorkas is “deeply committed to ensuring the protection of First Amendment rights" and has developed policies that “reflect this priority,” thought she did not provide details.

+“We do not condone the investigation of reporters in response to the exercise of First Amendment rights,” she said.
+“CBP and every component agency and office in the Department will ensure their practices are consistent with our values and our highest standards.”

-Mayorkas and DHS had no immediate response to the letter from Pace, which called for “assurances that these improper practices and apparent abuse of power will not continue going forward.”
+In the AP's letter, Pace called for “assurances that these improper practices and apparent abuse of power will not continue going forward.”

 That would be in line with recent order from Attorney General Merrick Garland prohibiting the seizing of records of journalists in leak investigations.
 That followed an outcry over revelations that the Justice Department under former President Donald Trump had obtained records belonging to journalists, as well as Democratic members of Congress and their aide s and a former White House counsel, Don McGahn.